regriffith21/LegionScripts/readme.md

 What things you need to install the script

 ```
-1GB RAM VPS - For each gamemode
+1GB RAM - For each gamemode
 Ubuntu 14.04 x64 (recommended)
 ```